 We’re not lucky to speak Spanish

 We have added this section on after the feedback we receive from quite a few readers.
 Apparently, on a popular relocation programme recently, a lady said “We weren’t lucky enough to learn Spanish”.
 Now let me make it clear here – I am far from fluent or even fluid.
 I didn’t have the Fairy Godmother appear and suddenly I could speak the lingo.
-I’ve spent the last decade “getting by” as it were.
+I’d spent a decade “getting by” as it were.
 My grammar was horrific, and although I could shop, eat, drink, achieve basic tasks and get general paperwork completed… I struggled with day to day conversation.
 I finally took the plunge and now have an excellent Spanish Teacher.
 She is helping with my two priorities: The first is to be able to join in the chat properly with the ladies in the town without hesitation, and the other is to be able to pass the Spanish Citizenship exam.
 My God, what a difference it has made to life here already though.
 I still have a very very long way to go – but it is paying off.
+If you’d like to use my Spanish teacher too – she offers face-to-face classes in Jávea (Costa Blanca) or Skype – find Lynn at Learn-Aprender

 Hours and hours and hours and hours and hours of study…. not luck.